-Commit to following, modeling, and mentoring other adults in the ethics described in the Code of Ethics for Adults attending CER events
+Commit to following, modeling, and mentoring other adults in the ethics described in the Code of Conduct for Adults attending UUA Youth Events

-Refrain from all behaviors at youth events, both verbal and physical, that are in any way erotic, seductive or sexual in nature.
+Refrain from all behaviors at youth events, with youth from youth events, and in view of youth online, both verbal and physical, that are in any way erotic, seductive or sexual in nature.